Much more than milk and honey

 We invite you to come along with Amy Emberling, co-managing partner at Zingerman’s Bakehouse for this unique glimpse into history through food.
 Together you’ll encompass the full range of food traditions and innovations in Israel and Palestine.
-We will sample traditional food in a Palestinian village that uses ancient agricultural methods, and meet with passionate and innovative entrepreneurs developing the technology to farm organic seaweed.
-We will share food and stories with cutting-edge world-class chefs and skilled home cooks, with Orthodox Jews, Palestinians, and Druze.
+You’ll will sample traditional food in a Palestinian village that uses ancient agricultural methods, and meet with passionate and innovative entrepreneurs developing the technology to farm organic seaweed.
+You will share food and stories with cutting-edge world-class chefs and skilled home cooks, with Orthodox Jews, Palestinians, and Druze.
 Through these experiences and the perspectives shared by local experts we’ve asked to join us, we will have an eye-opening and tasty experience of the diversity of food and life in Israel.
 It will be a trip that stimulates our minds and our taste buds.

 Please Note ** this program begins on a Saturday but we recommend you arrive on Friday to adjust to the new time zone and to avoid any complication with Shabbat

 This trip is designed for both novice and experienced travelers who like to engage with a new place through the lens of food.
 We will explore the diverse foodways of the region and its cultures by engaging personally with our hosts.
 History and personal stories will color our many encounters.
 We encourage attendees to have open minds, adventurous spirits, and a deep passion for traditional foods and their modern-day developments.

 Our guests are adults of all ages.
 We keep the group small, 20 guests maximum.
 This tour will have one Zingerman’s host as your guide and one guide from our tour partner in Israel.
 It also features local experts to bring even more richness and information to the experience.

 Amazing food – breakfasts, lunches, and dinners.
 We will enjoy traditional regional specialties made with local, fresh ingredients.

 Behind-the-scenes visits with artisanal producers, local farmers, hands-on baking and cooking experiences.